multiduplikator/mikrotik_blocklist/README.md

 # load production blocklist into array
 :local prdkeys [find list=prod_blocklist]

-# load new blocklist (via global from import above)
+# load new blocklist (via global from /import above)
 :global newips

 # check that we actually have entries in newips